Case 3. Numb face

 The patient was treated with B-cell depleting infusions, which were tolerated well, with a stable clinical course and no relapses, as well as stable imaging performed annually.
 The facial sensory loss gradually returned to normal, with only occasional intermittent cheek tingling and numb feelings.

-Two years after diagnosis, she paused her infusions for family planning and had an uncomplicated pregnancy, delivering a healthy baby.
+2 years after diagnosis, she paused her infusions for family planning and had an uncomplicated pregnancy, delivering a healthy baby.

 Final diagnosisHemifacial numbness due to a demyelinating pontine lesion as the first presentation of MS.